Marrcel12/Spectate_Senior_Python_Technical_Test/README.md

 4. **Business Logic:**
    - **Event becomes inactive when all selections are inactive:** Tests that an event becomes inactive when all its selections are inactive.

-### Notes

-- Ensure that the testing environment is properly set up before running the tests.
-- The tests assume that the database and application context are correctly configured.
-- Running these tests will verify the functionality and robustness of the REST API.
 ---
 ## Running Unit Tests and Viewing Coverage Results